Professional liability insurance for consultants

 Many factors beyond your control can affect the outcome of a project.
 And if your name is on the contract, you’re the one that will be held accountable.
 Professional liability insurance (also called errors and omissions insurance or E&O) pays for your defense costs and other legal fees.

-Work mistakes that trigger professional liability claims for consultants
+Work mistakes that can trigger professional liability claims for consultants

 Clients might file professional liability claims in response to a range of perceived or real work mistakes by a consulting firm, such as: